Yonapach/toggl2redmine/README.md

 Script to synchronize Toggl Track and Redmine

-* Project is redmine task id
+* Toggl project is Redmine task_id
-* Description is comment
+* Toggl description is Redmine comment

 ### Installation